 4. When she looks at you, smile, point to her headphones and confidently ask, “Can you take off your headphones for a minute?” as you pretend to be taking headphones off your head, so she fully understands what you mean.
 (Facepalm!)

 5. If she doesn’t understand that you want her to briefly take off her headphones, simply gesture that you want to talk to her by pointing back and forth from you to her and say, “I want to talk to you for a minute.”
-(Unless she is on moving transport, chances are she has gotten up and left.
-Nothing spells ‘attractive’ like a stalker with the cognitive capacity of a chair)
+(Nothing spells ‘attractive’ like a stalker with the cognitive capacity of a chair)

-7. If she takes off her headphones to talk to you, do what we call “Acknowledging the Awkwardness” by quickly mentioning something about the potential awkwardness of the moment (see the conversation example below), to demonstrate you understand that approaching a woman in this way isn’t the most common of experiences for either party.
-(This is not going to happen.
-On public transport, she is going to ignore you, unless she thinks you are having a seizure, what with all that gesturing, and is probably taking off the headphones to get you help.
-If you are jogging in the park, Step 1 is impossible, making the whole scenario null and void.
-Also, chasing down someone in the park might be a matter for the police)
+7. If she takes off her headphones to talk to you, do what we call “Acknowledging the Awkwardness” by quickly mentioning something about the potential awkwardness of the moment to demonstrate you understand that approaching a woman in this way isn’t the most common of experiences for either party. ( She is still going to ignore you, unless she thinks you are having a seizure, what with all that gesturing, and is taking off the headphones to get you help)

 But things take a slightly sinister turn when he starts dispensing advice on